Dandenong

 Table Chart PROFILE FAQ

-Dandenong features high concentrations of group households, with a fairly typical median household size
+Dandenong features high concentrations of group households, with a higher-than-average median household size

-Family households account for 65.2% of all households, including 31.5% couples with children, 18.5% couples without children, and 13.3% single parent families.
-Non-family households make up the remaining 34.8%, with lone person households at 27.3% and group households comprising 7.4%.
-The median household size is 2.8 people, which matches the Greater Melbourne average.
+Family households compose 65.2% of all households, including 31.5% couples with children, 18.5% couples without children, and 13.3% single parent families.
+Non-family households constitute the remaining 34.8%, with lone person households at 27.3% and group households comprising 7.4%.
+The median household size is 2.8 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households